 The pre-match toss is a ceremony I rather like.
 I always arrive earlier than the ‘one hour before play starts’ requirement in the league.
 There is a lot to see to before the first ball is bowled – check the outfield for overhanging trees; check the sight screens; the boundary and pitch markings; discuss with umpiring colleague our views on behaviour (when and how to intervene); receive the match balls from the home captain; ensure we have bails, bowler’s marker, scoresheet, ball counter and score clicker, pencils (sharpened) a hat and sun cream.

-I am obliged to check that the pitch markings are correct and that that the surface is fit to play on.
+We are obliged to check that the pitch markings are correct and that that the surface is fit to play on.
 I am not interested in what the experts are telling me about uneven bounce and the gradient that the bowlers need to watch out for as they approach the crease.
-Post-match we are charged with giving an assessment on how the pitch actually played although the ‘carry’ and ‘turn’ sections may have more to do with the quality of the bowling than whether the soil should be put on the naughty step.
+Post-match we are charged with giving an assessment on how the pitch actually played although the carry and turn sections may have more to do with the quality of the bowling than whether the soil should be put on the naughty step.

 Unlike football and rugby where the toss is a ceremonial ribbon cutting exercise to determine which team will kick-off, the cricket toss can have repercussions, particularly if the skipper who wins it decides to have a bowl rather than a bat, and then loses the match.

-At the top of my long list of ‘out of order’ is people whose handshake is like a white bread cheese sandwich that has been in a goldfish tank.
+The top of my out of order list involves people whose handshake is like a cheese sandwich that has been in a goldfish tank.
 As if there are not enough problems in the world without limp handshakes.
 A firm grip is all I ask for (but do not necessarily get) despite the said skipper sporting a six-pack and looking like he could roll the wicket with one hand.

 Before heading off to liaise with scorers there is the small matter of our match fees.
-Call me old fashioned but I much prefer the fee to be presented to me in a sealed C6 envelope with the word ‘Umpire’ on the front.
-But I regret to say there is one skipper out of 10 (unscientific cohort) who looks like he enjoyed his Friday night out and who turns up slightly confused, emptying his pockets of accoutrements that include creased bank notes, coins and an occasional betting slip with the batting order on the back.
+Call me old fashioned but I much prefer the fee to be presented to me in a sealed C6 envelope with Umpire on the front.
+But I regret to say there is one skipper out of ten (unscientific cohort) who looks like he enjoyed his Friday night out and who turns up slightly confused, emptying his pockets of accoutrements that include creased bank notes, coins and an occasional betting slip with the batting order on the back.